fbpx

 5 Different Pricing Strategies That Kill Your Profitability

 Distributors face many challenges that can impact their profitability.
-Supply chain disruption, inflation, and competitors, to name a few.
-However, what shouldn’t add any further hurt to your profitability is your pricing.
-With so many ways you can approach pricing as a distributor, there are bound to be different pricing strategies and missteps that come from years of “how it’s always been done.”
+Supply chain disruption, inflation, and competitive pricing, to name a few.
+However, what shouldn’t add any further hurt to your profitability is your pricing method.
+With so many ways you can approach pricing as a distributor, there are bound to be common pricing strategies and missteps that come from years of “how it’s always been done.”

 1. Fixed Pricing

 As a business, distribution is transactional and highly susceptible to shrinking margins as costs rise over time.
-One of the worst things you can do is adopt fixed pricing.
+One of the worst things you can do is adopt fixed pricing, rather than dynamic pricing.
 We can’t imagine many distributors still operating with a fixed pricing model, but it should be stated.
-This strategy fails to account for any movement in manufacturing costs, market shifts, or operating costs.
+This pricing method fails to account for any movement in manufacturing costs, market shifts, or operating costs.

-Of course, with possibly hundreds, thousands, or even millions of prices to track, this may seem like the simplest way to structure your pricing.
+Of course, with possibly hundreds, thousands, or even millions of prices to track, this may seem like the simplest way to structure your pricing strategy.
 However, what you trade for that “simplicity” is, ultimately, your margin.

 2. Cost Plus Pricing